anttiviljami/product-engineer-manifesto/README.md

 We consider ourselves *Builders* first, Software Engineers second.

-Our craft combines *product thinking* with high-quality technical execution.
+Our craft combines *Product Thinking* with technical execution.

 We concern ourselves with matters of design and quality in the technical, aesthetic, and business domains, taking an active part in each to shape the